Values of respect and listening

 We offer courses for beginners to whom we pay close attention since they represent the succession and vitality of art.

 Kashima Shin Ryu, ken jutsu (study of sword handling) is also used in the curriculum, as it is complementary and linked to the study of Aikido.

 He starts Aikido in 2004 at Aikido de la Montagne under the direction of Claude Berthiaume Shihan (7th dan).
 From the outset, he participated in seminars throughout North America, with teachers such as Y. Yamada Shihan, K. Chiba Shihan, D. Waite Shihan and many others.
-He became an instructor at Aikido de la Montagne from 2012 to 2017 and obtained the rank of 3rd dan in 2015.
+He became an instructor at Aikido de la Montagne in 2012 until 2017 and obtained the rank of 3rd dan in 2016.

-In 2006 he met Maitre Hayato Ōsawa Shihan (7th dan). Ōsawa Shihan makes him discover a conscious, respectful, controlled Aikido of remarkable precision and beauty.
+In 2006 he met Master Hayato Ōsawa Shihan (7th dan). Ōsawa Shihan.

 Since 2011, he has participates in all the seminars and summer camps, organized by Master Christian Tissier Shinan (8th dan), that are help in Montreal.

-Since 2014, he has participated in all the courses organized by Master Endo Seishiro Shihan (8th dan) held in Montreal.
+Since 2014, he has participated in all the courses organized by Master Endo Seishiro Shihan (8th dan) held in Montreal and Toronto Canada.

 In 2016, he met Master Alain Tendron (6th dan) who inspired him greatly with a centered, powerful, flexible and relaxed Aikido.
 Pupil of the great Master Yamaguchi Seigo Shihan (1924-1996) and founder of the Renwakai group.

 In 2017 he formed the Ensō Aikido Dojo.